mikekeith52/Police-shootings-insights_updated/README.md

 |New Mexico|1|24|96.0%|39.7%|241.8%|
 |Hawaii|1|3|75.0%|22.8%|329.0%|

 Sample size can play a factor into these results (I'm not complaining!).
 It is interesting data nonetheless.
 The full dataset is available as states_ratio.csv.
+One may think this disputes my claims that all states are the same as the others when it comes to the proportion of blacks/whites killed when considering their demographic makeups.
+But interpretations of multivariate models can be different than a purely univariate view of the data, so the original conclusion still stands when all other factors in the data are controlled for.

 ### Age of Killed Individual
 The first analysis I completed suggested that younger individuals were more likely to be black, and this is backed up in every view of the data.
 Particularly, black young adults (between 16 and 25) are much more likely to be killed by police.